KayTrust/proof-of-existence/eip-proof-of-existence.md

 The following event is defined:

 ```
-event Stamped(bytes32 indexed documentHash);
+event Stamped(bytes32 indexed content);
 ```

-This will write the hash into the transaction's log.
-The advantage of this approach is that no matter the logic of the contract that emitted an event with that signature, the mere existence of a givent document's hash in a transaction log is sufficient to prove that that document existed before at the time of the transaction or earlier.
+This will write the content into the transaction's log.
+The advantage of this approach is that no matter the logic of the contract that emitted an event with that signature, the mere existence of a givent content in a transaction log is sufficient to prove that content existed at the time of the transaction or earlier.

-Conceptually, any event signature will achieve the same goal, but this EIP defines a specific signature to make filtering easier and facilitate interoperable implementations.
+Technically, any event signature will achieve the same goal, but this EIP defines a specific event signature to make filtering easier and facilitate interoperable implementations.

 #### Functions

 To complement the event approach, the following function is defined to create a new timestamp:

 ```
-  stamp(bytes32 documentHash) public
+  stamp(bytes32 content) public
 ```

-The following function may be used to retrieve a given hash:
+The following function may be used to retrieve a given content:

 ```
-  records(bytes32 documentHash) public view returns (uint timestamp, address author)
+  records(bytes32 content) public view returns (uint timestamp, address author)
 ```

-* `timestamp` is the earliest timestamp the given hash was recorded at in that contract
+* `timestamp` is the earliest timestamp the given content was recorded at in that contract
-* `author` is the first address to ever record the given hash in that contract
+* `author` is the first address to ever record the given content in that contract

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

-This specification relies on hashes rather than explicit data.
-This is a common practice that has the following purposes:
+This specification relies on short, fixed-size contents rather than arbitrary data.
+This is sufficient, and also a common practice that has the following purposes:
 - It is equivalent to prove the existence of a content or the existence of its hash, because of fundamental properties of hashes.
 - Storing a hash doesn't give away any private information that a reader doesn't already have.
-- Hashes have a fixed size of 32 bytes, whether content have a variable (often much larger) size, meaning hashes are cheaper to store and manipulate.
+- Storing and manipulating short, fixed-size information is cheaper.

 ## Limitations and possible workarounds

 * Sometimes, a user wants to store meta-data in addition to a document.
-  * A possible workaround is to build a meta-document around the original document with all the necessary information, and to hash that meta-document.
+  * A possible workaround would be to build a meta-document around the original document with all the necessary information, and to hash that meta-document.
-  * Some implementations prefer to store a "meta" field next to the hash, but we found it simpler and funcionally equivalent to just hash one piece of information.
+  * Some implementations commonly prefer to store a "meta" field next to the recorded content, but the same result can be achieved by just hashing one piece of information.
 * Sometimes, a user wants to hide the fact that a certain document was recorded, even to some of the people who already know that document.
   * A possible workaround is to add a secret salt to the document, and to provide the salt (and the salting algorithm: simple append, etc.) in addition to the document at proving time.